alexDarcy/cairo-maps/README.md

-Projection
+Cairo-maps
 ==========

+At the moment, only orthographic projection is available.

+## Orthographic projection
-Plot an orthographic projection of a regular latitude-longitude grid with the Cairo library.
+Plots an orthographic projection of a regular latitude-longitude grid with the Cairo library.

 A first approach is to draw a cell line by line and remove the part of the line